Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Working with Aboriginal youths as Director of the NT Youth Film Festival

-Working with a team to develop the Kunka Career Conference for Aboriginal women was challenging and inspiring.
+Working with a team to develop the Kunka Career Conference for Aboriginal women in Central Australia.

 I am also passionate about finding creative ways to engage young people in writing and reading and finding a voice.
-I am passionate about the journey of perpetually honing my writing craft and exploring the power of the written word.
+I am committed to the journey of perpetually honing my writing craft and exploring the power of the written word.

-I have performed on stages throughout Australia, Europe and Asia.
-I have run song-writing and percussion workshops at festivals and community centres around the country.
+As a musician, I have performed on stages throughout Australia, Europe and Asia.
+I have run song writing and percussion workshops at festivals and community centres around the country.